yunnysunny/grunt-pages/README.md

 #### url
 Type: `String`

-The url of each post.
-The url string takes variables as parameters using the `:variable` syntax.
-Variable(s) specified in the url are required in each post's metadata.
-Urls ending with a trailing `/` will generate posts as index.html files inside of the url's folder.
+The URL of each post.
+The URL string takes variables as parameters using the `:variable` syntax.
+Variables specified in the URL are required in each post's metadata.
+URLs ending with a trailing `/` will generate posts as index.html files inside of the URL's folder.

 ### Options

 #### pageSrc
 Type: `String`

 The folder where the ejs or jade source pages of your website are located.
 These pages have access to each post's `content` and metadata properties via a `posts` array.
-Additionally, pages have access to their own filename(without extension) via the `currentPage` variable.
+Additionally, pages have access to their own filename(without extension) via the `currentPage` variable to optionally display it differently when linking to pages.
 All of the files in this folder are generated in the `dest` folder maintaining the same relative path from `pageSrc`.

 #### data
 Type: `Object || String`